gabesoft/srunner/README.md

 # sub-scripts method signature

-the sub-scripts (steps) are expected to provide a single export method with the following signatures (any of these is allowed)
+The sub-scripts (steps) are expected to provide a single export method with the following signatures (any of these is allowed):

 ``` js
 module.exports = function (state, options, cb) {